 It’s a question that has dogged B-schools from the advent of the cyber courses.
-A new of study by the University of Pennsylvania’s Wharton School offers one answer: MOOCs aren’t a threat; they’re a market opportunity.
+A new study by the University of Pennsylvania’s Wharton School offers one answer: online education MOOCs aren’t a threat; they’re a market opportunity.
 The study surveyed 875,000 students enrolled across nine Wharton MOOCs, and the results, published in the Harvard Business Review, conclude that MOOCs reach three new student populations: foreign-born Americans, under-represented American minorities, and students from outside the U.S.

 “There’s a latent demand to take these kinds of courses online,” says researcher Gayle Christensen, executive director of Penn Global.
 She points out that some 45% of the MOOC enrollees hail from developing countries.
 Overall, 78% of the MOOC participants surveyed came from outside the U.S. – for comparison, Wharton’s Class of 2015 is 35% international.

 MANY MOOC STUDENTS ARE UNLIKE THE TYPICAL MEMBERS OF AN MBA CLASS

 Even American enrollees in the Wharton courses represent a departure from the traditional B-school candidate.
 Under-represented minority students constituted 19% of the U.S. online education MOOCs participants, compared with 7% in Wharton’s ’15 MBA class.
 Interestingly, 35% of all U.S. individuals enrolled in the Wharton business MOOCs are foreign-born, compared with only 12.9% of the U.S. population as a whole.